medical tick Medically reviewed by

 Doctor img

-If you constantly sneeze, rub your nose, or feel congested, you might assume it's just allergies.
+If you constantly sneeze, rub your nose, or feel congested, you might assume it’s just allergies.
 But did you know that not all rhinitis is caused by allergens?
-Understanding the difference between allergic rhinitis vs non-allergic rhinitis is key to finding the right treatment.
+Understanding the difference between allergic and non-allergic rhinitis is key to getting the right treatment.
+According to a 2023 report in the Indian Journal of Allergy, nearly 20% of Indians suffer from allergic rhinitis.
+Non-allergic rhinitis, on the other hand, often goes undiagnosed due to overlapping symptoms.
+International studies highlight the need for accurate diagnosis and personalised care to ensure effective, long-term relief.

 Allergic vs Non-Allergic Rhinitis: What You Need to Know